Skip to main content

 Create Passkeys Account

-npm i abstractionkit
+npm i abstractionkit cbor

 note

 We will often import WebAuthn API helper functions and classes from /webauthn.
 Make sure to copy it and using it during your developement.
+That's why we also installed cbor, as some of the methods in this file uses this library.

 Step 1: Create WebAuthn credentials